 Since a domestic violence charge is part of the public record, you may not only lose your job as a result of an arrest or conviction, but it will also negatively impact future employment opportunities.

-Get in touch with Attorney J.L.
-Carpenter, a Houston-area defense attorney, to find out how you can get your record expunged if you’re found not guilty.
+Get in touch with J.L.
+Carpenter, a leading defense attorney, to find out how you can get your record expunged if you’re found not guilty.
+An expungement resets your criminal record back to where it was before you were charged.
+It erases the record completely.

 Lose Housing Opportunities